AtobaAzul/UncompromisingMode/README.md

 More details on the process in the Welcome section of discord.

-Join the discord server if you wish to collaborate as a dev.
+Join the discord server if you wish to collaborate as a dev, artist or tester.

+You can also join simply to discuss and suggest ideas.